m3dwards/longmynd.org/content/weather/weather-from-29th-december.md

 title: Weather from 29th December
 date: 2025-12-30T09:03:29.422Z
 ---
+Sunday looks promising for the Mynd but might be top end for PG's and for HG's could be difficult getting up the top by car.

+\-----------------------

 Today- Tuesday does look on for Corndon as the wind is stronger than indicated yesterday, but direction less than perfect - but should I think be soarable.

 \-----------------------------------